Marco Bernardi - CV

 Benjamin K. Chang

-Benjamin received his B.S. from National Tsing Hua University and M.S. from National Taiwan University.
-He was a research assistant at the Institute of Atomic and Molecular Sciences at Academia Sinica, working on first-principles studies of high-performance thermoelectric materials under the supervision of Prof. Mei-Yin Chou.
-He joined Caltech Applied Physics in 2018 as a doctorate student.
-His current research focuses on the development and application of computational methods for electron-phonon interactions and polaron physics.
+Benjamin received his B.S. in Interdisciplinary Sciences from National Tsing Hua University.
+Later, he obtained his M.S. in Physics from National Taiwan University under the supervision of Prof. Mei-Yin Chou.
+His master's thesis was focused on first-principles studies of high-performance thermoelectric materials.
+Before joining Caltech, he spent one year as a research assistant at the Institute of Atomic and Molecular Sciences at Academia Sinica where he continued his master's study.
+He then joined Caltech as a graduate student in Applied Physics in 2018.
+His current research interests are in the development and application of computational methods for electron-phonon coupling.

 Email: bkchang at caltech.edu

 Dhruv received his BS in Engineering Physics from University of Illinois at Urbana-Champaign in 2019.
 His undergraduate research was focused on image reconstruction of high density materials using Muon tomography.
 He also interned at Fermilab for a summer, working on computational studies of beam diffusion measurements using beam echoes.
 Dhruv joined the Caltech Applied Physics program in 2019, and his current research involves first principles calculation of magneto-transport phenomena in semiconductors and topological semimetals.

 Email: ddesai at caltech.ed